vank0026/open-data-app/README.md

-# Homework 7
+# Open Data App

-finding locations Lat and Long with Google Maps
+find the Comunity Gardens of Ottawa using Google Maps